- Address: Calle de Blasco Ibáñez, 2, Villarreal

 Extra stadium info – Estadio de la Cerámica

-The football stadium opened as the Campo del Villarreal.
-It was named Estadio El Madrigal between 1925 and 2017.
+The football stadium, which is among the main sports venues in Castellón, opened as the Campo del Villarreal.
+It was named Estadio El Madrigal.
 There is a statue of a yellow submarine outside the stadium to represent the nickname of Villarreal CF, one of the first Spanish sports clubs with a value of at least $100 million.
 Villarreal Club de Fútbol played their first-ever Spanish top-flight football league match in 1998.

-In 2008, they finished as runners-up in the Spanish top-flight football league for the first time in their history.
+In 2008, Villarreal CF finished as runners-up in the Spanish top-flight football league for the first time in their history.
 Real Madrid CF were crowned Spanish football champions that year after gathering 85 points.
-Villarreal CF gathered 77 points in 38 matches during that league season.
+Villarreal Club de Fútbol gathered 77 points in 38 matches during that league season.
 They won 24 of those 38 games.
 Five games ended in a draw and nine games ended in a loss.
 Villarreal CF drew an average home attendance of 19,000 in that domestic league season.

 The UEFA Champions League and the UEFA Europa League